+VI.A.2.b).(1)

-VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required. ^(Core) VI.A.2.c) Levels of Supervision To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: ^(Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or, ^(Core) VI.A.2.c).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a). ^(Core) VI.A.2.c).(1).(b) the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+The program must demonstrate that the appropriate level of supervision in place for all residents is based on each resident's level of training and ability, as well as patient complexity and acuity.
+Supervision may be exercised through a variety of methods, as appropriate to the situation.
 (Core)

-VI.A.2.c).(1).(b).(i) When residents are supervised directly through telecommunication technology, the supervising physician and the resident must interact directly to solicit the key points of allergy and immunology elements of the visit and agree upon a management plan.
-(Detail) VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision. ^(Core) VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered. ^(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members. ^(Core) VI.A.2.d).(1) The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones. ^(Core) VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident. ^(Core) VI.A.2.d).(3) Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow. ^(Detail) VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s). ^(Core) VI.A.2.e).(1) Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence. ^(Outcome)
+VI.A.2.b).(2)

+The program must define when physical presence of a supervising physician is required.
+(Core)

+VI.A.2.c)

+Levels of Supervision

+To promote appropriate resident supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core)

+VI.A.2.c).(1)

+Direct Supervision:

+VI.A.2.c).(1).(a)

+the supervising physician is physically present with the resident during the key portions of the patient interaction; or, (Core)

+VI.A.2.c).(1).(a).(i)

+PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
+(Core)

+VI.A.2.c).(1).(a).(i).(a)

+The program must provide the resources to ensure that only neurology or child neurology residents supervise neurology residents on any neurology inpatient rotation.
+(Core)

+VI.A.2.c).(1).(a).(i).(b)

+PGY-2, PGY-3, and PGY-4 neurology residents or other appropriate supervisory physicians (e.g., subspecialty residents or attendings) with documented experience appropriate to the acuity, complexity, and severity of patient illness must be available at all times on-site to supervise first-year residents on inpatient rotations.
+(Core)

+VI.A.2.c).(1).(b)

+the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+(Core)

+VI.A.2.c).(1).(b).(i)

+When residents are supervised directly through telecommunication technology, the supervising physician and the resident must interact with each other, and the patient, to solicit the key elements of the clinic visit and agree upon a management plan.
+(Detail)

+VI.A.2.c).(2)

+Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+(Core)

+VI.A.2.c).(3)

+Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+(Core)

+VI.A.2.d)

+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+(Core)

+VI.A.2.d).(1)

+The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones.
+(Core)

+VI.A.2.d).(2) Faculty members functioning as supervising physicians must delegate portions of care to residents based on the needs of the patient and the skills of each resident.
+(Core)

+VI.A.2.d).(3)

+Senior residents or fellows should serve in a supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow.
+(Detail)

+VI.A.2.e) Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s).
+(Core)

+VI.A.2.e).(1)

+Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence.
+(Outcome)